|

 a case of Pepsi he found

-and a large bag of dry
+and a large bag of dry dog

-dog food.
-He sued the
+food.
+He sued the homeowner's

-claiming the situation
+insurance claiming the situation

 caused him undue mental